 Covered Service Description Covered for Standard Centennial Care?
 Covered for Centennial Expansion- Alternative Benefit Plan (ABP)?
-Prior Authorization Rehabilitation Option Services Services are limited to assessment, treatment planning, and other specific services which restore basic skills necessary to remain in member's home and community.
+Prior Authorization prevention and disease management.
+These services are for members with serious mental illness or chronic substance use disorder.
+See Managing Your Overall Wellness and Recovery and Wellness on page 56.
+Rehabilitation Option Services Services are limited to assessment, treatment planning, and other specific services which restore basic skills necessary to remain in member's home and community.
 Yes Yes, for members age 19 up to 21 No, for most services, Except: Partial hospitalization does not require a prior authorization for the first 45 days.
 Prior authorization is required for 46 days or more.
 Rehabilitation Services Providers For services such as addiction counseling, peer recovery, psychosocial rehabilitation, crisis intervention, and Assertive Community Treatment.
-Yes Yes, for members age 19 up to 21 No Reproductive health services See page 71.
+Yes Yes, for members age 19 up to 21 No Reproductive health services See page 69.
 Yes Yes No Respite-Behavioral Health Behavioral Health respite is available to members up to 21 years of age who are diagnosed with a serious emotional or behavioral health disorder.
-The service involves the supervision and/or care of children and youth living at home to provide rest and relief to the person and/or their primary caregivers.
-Limitation: Respite services are limited to a Yes Not Covered No
+The service Yes Not Covered No